xrpsymbol/xrpsymbol.github.io/README.md

 ### Why a symbol?

 Ripple XRP already uses an existing unofficial ISO 4217 code, *XRP*.
 While using *XRP* as a prefix to an amount is possible, currencies like the U.S. Dollar use both the 3 character ISO code and a symbol, USD and $ respectively.
-In terms of cryptocurrencies, Bitcoin was recently given a new symbol in the Unicode encoding standard (₿).
+In terms of cryptocurrencies, Bitcoin was recently given a new symbol in the Unicode Standard (₿).
 XRP is no different, as XRP meets the definition of a currency in some cases.

 #### What are the characteristics of a "currency"?
 > 1. Scarce: There will ever be a maximum of 100 Billion XRP created.